Euro zone bond yields continue rise, moves contained ahead of ECB

 Investors hope the meeting will give more clarity about the ECB's stimulus plans once the bloc's economic recovery takes hold.

-Germany's 10-year yield, the benchmark for the region, rose above Monday's peak to a new high since early February at -0.215% at the session open, but dipped below that level and was last up 1 basis point at -0.23% at 0724 GMT.
+Germany's 10-year yield, the benchmark for the region, rose above Monday's peak to a new high since late February at -0.215% at the session open, but dipped below that level and was last up 1 basis point at -0.23% at 0942 GMT.
 DE10YT=RR

+Italian 10-year yields rose to as high 0.818%, a new high since late February, and were last up 2 bps on the day.
+IT10YT=RR

 "As the calendar remains light while the flow backdrop looks set to improve significantly in coming days, we do not yet expect (euro zone government bond) yields to sustain levels above this year's highs and suggest buying into further Bund weakness," Christoph Rieger, head of rates and credit research at Commerzbank told clients.

-Net cash flows -- the money investors have left from the payments they receive from coupons and maturing bonds relative to the amount of new issuance in the market -- are around 12 billion euros this week and nearly 15 billion euros next week, according to Danske Bank.
+Net cash flows -- the money investors have left from the payments they receive from coupons and maturing bonds after accounting for the amount of new issuance in the market -- are around 12 billion euros this week and nearly 15 billion euros next week, according to Danske Bank.

 Focus is also on ECB bond-buying, after its pandemic emergency bond purchases slowed last week, according to Monday's data.